Duke Abuya

-Duke Abuya is a Kenyan professional footballer who plays as a midfielder for Tanzanian Premier League side Yanga and the Kenyan national team.
+Duke Abuya is a Kenyan professional footballer who plays as a midfielder for Tanzanian Premier League side Young Africans and the Kenyan national team.

 Career

 Abuya started out at Eldoret-based GFE 105 before joining Kenyan Premier League side Mathare United.
 He has also featured for Kariobangi Sharks, as well as Zambian side Nkana FC, and Tanzania sides Singida, Ihefu FC, and now Yanga, all while on loan from Kenya Police.